Youth protest against French election ends in violence - Nigeria Today

 Youth protest against French election ends in violence

+At the end of the first round of French elections on Sunday, centrist Macron and anti-immigrant Le Pen reached the run-off, knocking out traditional right and left parties.

+In spite of unstable momentum, Macron is predicted to defeat Le Pen with 59 per cent against 41 per cent on May 7.

-The post Youth protest against French election ends in violence appeared first on The Herald Nigeria.
+The post Youth protest against French election ends in violence appeared first on Vanguard News.

 Follow us on twitter @NigeriaTodayNG